-Bridge in the White Mountains amid fall foliage
+Hiking in the White Mountains amid fall foliage

-The ultimate outdoor-lover’s destination
+New Hampshire: The ultimate outdoor-lover’s destination

 This state has New England charm in spades and knows how to show it off.
 In fall, a scenic drive over hill and dale takes you through rural villages and farms just when the leaves are aflame.
 Sugar houses invite you to come tap maple syrup, pumpkin patches beckon from the road and mills serve up steaming mugs of freshly-made cider.